slingr-stack/stripe-package/README.md

     <tbody>
     <tr>
         <td>Stripe package</td>
-        <td>November 10, 2023</td>
+        <td>November 12, 2023</td>
         <td>Detailed description of the API of the Stripe package.</td>
     </tr>
     </tbody>
 </table>
 ---
-title: Stripe endpoint
+title: Stripe Package
 keywords:
-last_updated: September 27, 2019
+last_updated: November 12, 2023
 tags: []
-summary: "Detailed description of the API of the Stripe endpoint."
+summary: "Detailed description of the API of the Stripe package."
 ---

 # Overview

 Stripe helps you create any type of payments flow—from e-commerce to recurring billing and everything in between.
-The Stripe endpoint has the following features:
+The Stripe package has the following features:

 - Interact with Stripe API
 - Shortcuts to access the REST API